DarkMatterMatt/dumpdb/README.md

 - `conn=`: Connection string to connect to MySQL databases.
 Like `user:pass@tcp(127.0.0.1:3306)`
 - `databases=`: Comma separated list of databases to search
 - `sourcesDatabase=""`: Database name to resolve sourceIDs to their names from

+**Notes:**

+- The query is injected into the SQL command which means that any `LIMIT` statements are applied per database

 ## External Libraries